dustinpfister/blog_posts/_posts/js-filereader.md

 ### 1.3 - The source code examples in this post are on github

 The source code examples in this post can be found on [Github in my test vjs repository](https://github.com/dustinpfister/test_vjs/tree/master/for_post/js-filereader), along with all my other vanilla javaScript examples that I write posts about.
+I still have a lot more planed out for this post when it comes to additional examples, as well as code examples that have to do with alternatives to using File Reader.
+As such the Github repository may have more up to date source code examples compared to what I have here thus far, this content like many other posts is still very much a work in progress.

 ## 2 - Starting a Copy and paste type system with text area elements